 - As at November 2017 it seems that Virgin will not be flying Auckland Samoa but will continue with the Sydney and Brisbane to Samoa flights.

 The most variable part of the cost of the holiday is typically the flight.
 Airlines are very focussed on selling direct via the web with big discounts for early, fixed bookings.
 Air New Zealand in particular, periodically has 1-3 day Islands on Sale" specials.
 Our general advice is book these when you see them.
 We have created more fixed- start-date tours to make this easier.

 Arriving From NZ

-Air New Zealand, Samoa Airways and Virgin have over 20 flights a week from Auckland.
+Air New Zealand and Samoa Airways have 16 flights a week from Auckland.
 Fiji Airways also has several flights a week from Christchurch and Auckland via Fiji.

 The Air New Zealand afternoon flights to Samoa have connections from most parts of the country.
 The flights arrive in Samoa about 8:30pm.
 The Air NZ morning flights (Usually Tue, Thu, Sat and some Sundays) are often on Dreamliners and very convenient for Aucklanders, but too early for a same day connection from the rest of NZ.

 Air NZ afternoon flights from Apia (Tue, Thu, Sat, Sunday) are nearly perfect for everyone as they get back to Auckland in time for connecting flights to almost anywhere in NZ.

 Samoa Airways have 6 flights a week departing Auckland at 11:10am.
 The return flight lands in Auckland at 10:15am in time to connect to anywhere in NZ.